| Rainmail Intranet

 addresses created by this system.
 You will be surprised to find that

+you do not receive all the postings from the list.
 The lost emails might mean that you did not get a potential

 customer or that one of your existing customer's query was not answered